Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Parameters:  C = 7FH (_DRVRO)
              A = Driver slot number
-             B = Driver segment number (FFh for drivers in ROM) H = Operation to perform:
+             B = Driver segment number (FFh for drivers in ROM) DE = Address of a routine for printing a character, or 0 for no output
+             H = Operation to perform:
                  1: Initialize and register a driver loaded in RAM
                  2: Shut down and unregister a driver loaded in RAM